leep-frog/command/README.md

 1. Create a new go project (`go mod init`)

-1. Include this in the project (`go get github.com/leep-frog/command`)
+1. Include this library in the project (`go get github.com/leep-frog/command`)

 1. Create a `main.go` with the following contents: